22388o/brollup/src/txo/readme.md

 | Self 👨‍💻                | Virtual | `Self`                                                    |
 | Operator 🏭            | Virtual | `Operator`                                                |

 The `Bitcoin Virtual Machine` advances the rollup state by chaining `Pool Transactions` at regular intervals.
-By default, three output types—`VTXO Projector`, `Connector Projector`, and `Payload`—are contained in the `Pool Transaction`, along with one or more optional `Bare Connectors`.
+Respectively three output types—`VTXO Projector`, `Connector Projector`, and `Payload`—are contained in the `Pool Transaction`, along with one or more optional `Bare Connector`.

                                                                              ⋰
                                                                            ⋰  ┌────────────────┐   ┌────────────────┐